PARTICIPANT INFORMATION for

 The race category is a challenge for all participants, even the more experienced rally veterans and off-road drivers.
 Each day will have 1 or 2 off road special sections with timekeeping and with time limits.
 You will race the entire route.
 You will have to conform to all the rules of the race and may be subjected to time penalties which will influence your overall ranking.
 You can participate in the race category with a variety of vehicles and motorclasses.
 This is the option for everyone who wants the full rally experience.

 The adventure category is an opportunity to participate in the rally in a more relaxed format.
 You will take part in most aspects of the rally, but you will not be keeping time limits.
-Furthermore, you are free to skip sections of the race route or maybe even the entire race for a day to just enjoy the landscapes and the towns we travel through and there will be days where you are required to take the service route as some terrain demands race category skills.
+There will be days where you must take the service route.
+Some terrain demands race category skills and don’t give the opportunity to skip the rougher parts.
 The participants in the adventure category will have a dedicated go-to-person and a special briefing every night.
 The briefing includes advice on how to avoid the most difficult parts of the terrain and how to cut the route short during the race if you want to get to camp faster.
 This is the option for everyone who wants the adventure of the rally without the race-element.
 It is also a great opportunity to test yourself and your vehicle before entering the race.

 In The Real Way to Dakar we give you the opportunity to participate in the full route from Paris to Dakar, and if you prefer you can do shorter routes and only participate in parts of the journey.